dassarthak18/ArtixOpenRC-Hyprland/README.md

 lsblk
 ```

-We also test that the audio services are in place using [SoX](https://github.com/chirlu/sox):
+We can also verify if the audio services are in place using [SoX](https://github.com/chirlu/sox):

 ```bash script
 sudo pacman -S sox